NOTE: Since September 2024, SwipeGuide is part of L2L

 Feed into the cycle.

-As you can see, instructions and checklists complement each other.
+Instructions and checklists clearly complement each other.
 Quality work instructions are step one.
-Then the frontline workers can check and report on the adherence to the standards with a checklist.
+Then users can check and report on the adherence to the standards with a checklist.

 Instruction checklist feedback

 Ideally it becomes a back and forth.
 A good balance between instructions and checklists promotes accountability and growth.
-Employees understand better where things go wrong and can adapt to prevent further mishaps.
+Operators, technicians, and leadership understand where things go wrong and can adapt to prevent further mishaps and ensure compliance.

 Companies that implement checklists consistently report that instructions are being used more, leading to improved quality and less downtime overall.